- The blue whale is not only the largest mammal in the world–it’s also the largest animal of all types on the planet!

 The largest reptile in the world is the saltwater crocodile, with males reaching lengths of as much as 20 feet (6.1 m) and weighing in at 2,370 pounds (1075 kg), or about twice the weight of a grizzly bear.
 Females are far smaller and rarely grow over 9.8 feet long (3 m).

 The adult blue whale is bigger than three prehistoric triceratopses and holds the record as the largest mammal on Earth.
 Other species of whales come somewhat close to it in size.
 The largest living land animal, however, is the African elephant (Loxodonta Africana).
-This mammal typically stands 10 to 13 feet tall (3 to 4 meters) and can weigh as much as 9 tons (8,000 kg).
+The biggest animal in the world – terrestrially speaking – typically stands 10 to 13 feet tall (3 to 4 meters) and can weigh as much as 9 tons (8,000 kg).
 Read more about this massive animal on the blue whale encyclopedia page.

 The Largest Amphibian: Chinese giant salamander (Andrias davidianus)